This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You can encourage your Monstera plant to proliferate with bright and indirect light.
 And for that dramatic foliage, you should put your plant in a bright room.
 However, pick a spot a few feet away from the window.
 Or, if you wish to place it right by the window, you need to be sure that the plant does not get a lot of direct sunlight.

 However, if your house does not get a lot of light, there is nothing to worry You can still consider growing a Monstera in your home.
-The only caveat you would have to face is that your Monstera plant would not grow as quickly as it would under bright, indirect light.
+The only caveat you must face is that your Monstera plant would not grow as quickly as it would under bright, indirect light.
 So, if you want a smaller Monstera, this could be just the right plant for you.

 Monsteras are native to the rainforests near the equator that receive similar light year-round.
 However, you cannot be sure that you offer your Monstera plant similar growing conditions throughout the year.

 As you move away from the equator, the summers become brighter and warmer while the winters become colder and darker.
-And while Monstera plants can handle a little cold, you do not have to worry about providing the plant with any supplemental lighting during the winter months.
+And while Monstera plants can handle a little cold, you do not have to worry about providing the plant with supplemental lighting during winter.
 However, you will notice that it grows slower than before, but you need to worry about nothing.

 Monstera plant makes one of the most versatile houseplants.
 Whether you live in a huge house or a tiny apartment, this plant you can bring home without any qualms.